k-katfish/Sysadmin-Docs/LDAP Server.md

 - You're using an EL server (Rocky or actual RHEL)
 - You're using the EL Port389 server (not OpenLDAP)
-- I'm going to omit sudo from these instructions, figure out where you need it yourself. (hint - sudo su)
+- I'm going to omit sudo from these instructions, you may need to include it in some places or just become root.

 ## Installation